- Get Support

 William Medlicott is a qualified ACA.
 He was formerly the finance director ITV plc’s Broadcasting and Online business.
 He is a Director of the ITV Pension Scheme and several other charities.

-Trustee Guy served with the Light Dragoons and was wounded in Afghanistan in 2009 after being hit by a rocket propelled grenade resulting in having his right leg amputated below the knee.
+Guy served with the Light Dragoons and was wounded in Afghanistan in 2009 after being hit by a rocket propelled grenade, resulting in having his right leg amputated below the knee.
 Guy was one of the team who skied to the North Pole in 2011, the charity’s first endeavour to show the remarkable determination and courage of our servicemen and women.
 Thereafter Guy started working for the charity to assist in the operational side of the South Pole Allied Challenge in 2013.
 Guy carries out consultancy work in central and Southern Africa for conservation NGOs.

 Damian is a Partner at Haggie Partners, a leading financial PR and corporate communications consultancy in the City of London.
 Having begun his career in the City in 1990, he was then a financial journalist in Asia from 1994 to 1998.
 Since then he has been advising companies and individuals on public relations and media engagement.